jenkinsci/localization-zh-cn-plugin/README.md

 # Limitation

-The plugin only support *.jelly localization resources for now.
+The plugin only support *.jelly and help-*.html localization resources for now.

+# How-To Guides

+Here are some guides about [how to contribute localization](https://jenkins.io/doc/developer/internationalization/) for a Jenkins plugin.

 # Contribution